 The self storage industry didn’t exist a mere thirty years ago, but now creates an annual revenue of almost £500 million – no small sum.
 So why has it become so commonplace?

-According to the 2014 survey by the Self Storage Association, the average occupancy of self-storage facilities has risen to 71%, up from 68% the previous year.
+According to a recent survey by the Self Storage Association, the average occupancy of self-storage facilities has risen to 71%, up from 68% the previous year.
 Just over 40% of all providers took part in the survey and 79% of respondents said they expected improved profits this year.
 Other findings include:

 - 54% reported increasing their incentives to new customers

 - 60% of customers are private rather than business – up from last year, which could be driven by the housing market recovery

 - Interestingly, only 3% of adults in the UK had used self-storage in the last 12 months (6% in London), although the figure for adults who had ever used self-storage is likely to be much higher.